Word Accessibility

 - For tables that run on to additional pages, set "Repeat Header Rows" on the Table Layout menu.

-- Check Accessibility - Use Word to do three accessibility checks.
+- Check Accessibility - Use Word's accessibility checker.

 - Find "Check Accessibility" on the Review menu.
 Click the bottom half of the button to show its menu: